crocoder7/crocoder7.github.io/_posts/2023-11-27-PrometheusJvmMetric.md

 --namespace prometheus \
 -f values.yaml
 ```

 - Now, metrics of your k8s node is collected in your managed prometheus.
 From now on, it's time to collect JVM Spring metric! <br>
 Use the following configuration for service monitor yaml file.
-(Let's say the name of this yaml file service-monitor.yaml)
+(Let's say the name of this yaml file service-monitor.yaml) <br>
 ```
 apiVersion: monitoring.coreos.com/v1
 kind: ServiceMonitor